malcolmlett/malcolmlett.github.io/Memory,-Events-and-Percepts---A-discussion-on-Representation.md

 ** absolute-strength = proc-emitted-strength * processor-weighting * trigger-event-strength
 ** (mind you, this particular equation needs some scaling-up, because otherwise it leads to zero over time)

-## Granularity of Representation: Literal/Concrete vs Abstract/Flexible
+## Solution - Granularity of Representation: Literal/Concrete vs Abstract/Flexible
 Don't want to go adding too many meta-attributes to Event data type.
 For example, don't want to split 'references' up into 'concepts', 'triggers', 'relateds'.

 Aim for a simple representational model that is flexible and flat.
 Think 'Twitter': extremely simple data structure and API, with lots of ways to use it.